 Students with a history of a positive PPD test must complete a "Tuberculosis Symptom Screening Questionnaire" annually.
-If there are any positive findings on the questionnaire a repeat chest x-ray or Quantiferon Gold TB test is required with appropriate follow-up.
+If there are any positive findings on the

 The student must upload their health record, which includes all of the above-mentioned requirements, to their CastleBranch account.
 It is the student's responsibility to keep their account up to date.
 The student WILL NOT be able to attend clinical if all appropriate completed physical exam, diagnostic studies and immunizations, and documented health insurance and liability coverage are not uploaded to their CastleBranch account for viewing by the program director or administrative assistants by the due date.
 Health documents may be provided to clinical agencies upon request.
 Student's must meet further requirements as dictated by the specific agency.